 Here are some tips to make sure your materials are letter-perfect.

-Take another look at the prices mentioned.
-The delivery process is a decimal point, switched number, shipping costs were updated in one place and not all the other bolix.
+- Take another look at the prices mentioned.
+The delivery process is a decimal point, switched number, and shipping costs were updated in one place and not all the other bolix.

 Realizing that this was an attempted stickup, he angrily rolled the note and said to the boy, “I will not give you any money.
 Get out of here now. ”He complied, failing to get his message.

 The picture shows some common types.
 Some explanations aren’t needed, but it’s worth commenting on a couple.

 Both are correct in British English, but the practice is used as a verb when the practice is a noun (just like advice and advice).
 The following sentence is correct in British English:

 “Practice is often because practice makes practice perfect”.